Dungeon Fighter Online: Development

 Dungeon Fighter Online was developed by a South Korean company called Neople who previously only published a number of casual online games through their own game portal site.
-It was originally planned as a small game as the entire game was developed in five months based on the forecasted life expectancy.
-However, the response was better than they expected so the budget was increased and the game was expanded.
+It was originally planned as a small game as the entire game was developed in five months based on the forecasted life expectancy, but the response was better than they expected so the budget was increased and the game was expanded.
+In terms of genre, Dungeon Fighter Online was initially planned as a fighting game similar to Tekken or The King of Fighters but this idea was scrapped as Neople felt that players wouldn't want to keep playing if there was a gap between them and their opponent's skill level.
+With this in mind, Neople looked for similar but different genres and ended up using belt-scrolling games such as Dynasty Wars and Cadillacs and Dinosaurs as an inspiration for making Dungeon Fighter Online an RPG.

 Extensive testing took place before the premiere launch in Korea.
 Three closed beta periods were held between December 17–31, 2004, February 1–13, 2005, and June 28 – July 11, 2005.
 Neople accepted only 999 players per test and allowed only one hundred minutes of gameplay per day.
 Content was fine-tuned and updated daily throughout the test period based on testers feedback.
 After a short hiatus, open beta commenced on August 10, 2005 at 3 pm.
 By 11 pm, there were over 15,000 concurrent users.

 Even though many games being released at the time were 3D, Neople decided to create Dungeon Fighter Online in 2D because they did not believe it affected gameplay, they did not feel a 3D game could capture the look and feel of the original illustrations of the characters, the ease of casual players getting into the game, and they had more experience with 2D games.
 Hi-res is not a likely path the game will take because director Yun Jong Kim's main focus is "efficiency".